 When you are trying to sell your home, anything you can do to boost your home’s value and entice buyers is a plus.
-While the indoor appearance of your home is important, you cannot slouch on its exterior!
+While the indoor appearance of your home is important, you simply can’t slouch on its exterior!
 You never get a second chance to make a good first impression, so curb appeal and outdoor appearance is key.
 Outdoor living spaces have become desired recreational spaces for homeowners and are worth your attention when trying to sell your home.
 Here are 7 simple tips to help you stage your outdoor living space.

 Privacy Is Important

-It is easier to enjoy an outdoor space if you feel that you are free to enjoy it.
-That may be difficult to enjoy if you feel that the neighbors are always watching.
-Intentional landscaping or even putting up a fence will add some privacy to your outdoor space while improving your home’s curb appeal and value.
+It’s much easier to enjoy your outdoor living space if you feel like you are free to enjoy it.
+That may be difficult to do if you feel like your neighbors are always watching.
+Intentional landscaping, a patio cover with curtains, or even a privacy fence can add some seclusion to your outdoor space while improving your home’s curb appeal and value.

 Landscape for Effect

-The right landscaping and lighting can enhance your space.
-It adds charm to your yard as well as highlighting your patio area.
-Trees dress up your yard by adding interest and offer shade to your patio or deck.
+The right landscaping and lighting can help enhance your space, adding charm and aesthetic to your yard.
+Trees and shrubs help dress up your yard, offering shade and privacy.
 Flowers can provide the “wow” factor when you use them to border your home or create flowerbeds as focal points.
 When properly maintained, thoughtful landscaping can be the finishing touch your outdoor living space needs to appeal to buyers.

 There are many things you can do when staging your outdoor space to add appeal to your home.
 Most are simple and inexpensive.
-When done correctly, they can give you a lot of bang for your buck.
-They can also add to the value of your home and making potential buyers feel right at home.
+When done correctly, they can drastically increase your return on investment, adding to the value of your home and making potential buyers feel right at home.
 Before you put your home on the market, don’t forget to look outside and make sure your outdoor living space is staged to sell!